A de Finetti theorem for quantum causal structures: Conclusions

 where $P(\vec{a}|W)$ is calculated using the Born rule for processes, Eq.~\eqref{processborn_Npartite}, and $P(\vec{a})$ is the marginal outcome probability given the prior: $P(\vec{a})= \int dW P(\vec{a}|W) P(W)$.
 Crucially, given prior information about the causal relations between the events involved, we can constrain accordingly the prior $P(W)$, without additional assumptions apart from exchangeability.
 This opens the task to formalise the procedure into concrete algorithmic routines, extending existing methods for quantum states and quantum channels \cite{Granade2017qinferstatistical}.

-Just like the original de Finetti theorem, our result relies on the unphysical assumption that the experiment can be repeated an indefinite number of times.
-However, finite versions exist of classical \cite{Diaconis1977, Diaconis1980} and quantum \cite{Koenig2005, Koenig2009} de Finetti theorems.
+Just like the original de Finetti theorem, our result relies on the unphysical assumption that the experiment can be repeated an arbitrarily large number of times.
+However, finite de Finetti theorems exist for classical probabilities \cite{Diaconis1977, Diaconis1980}, quantum states \cite{Koenig2005, Koenig2009}, and quantum channels \cite{Berta2022}.
 The general idea is that a subsystem of a finite, symmetric state (or channel, process, etc.), should approximate a state (or channel, process, etc.) in the de Finetti form.
 Formulating a finite version of a de Finetti theorem for processes could provide a concrete starting point to treat practical scenarios where full exchangeability cannot be guaranteed.
+As noted earlier, finding a finite version of a constrained de Finetti theorem such as Theorem \ref{maintheorem} was also posed as an open question in Ref.~\cite{Berta2022}.

 Finally, it is interesting that the constraints in our theorem do not include causal separability \cite{araujo15}.
 This is relevant, for example, in a scenario where all operations are well localised in time, but there is uncertainty about their order: In this case, one can constrain processes to probabilistic mixture of causally ordered ones, which is a special instance of causal separability \cite{oreshkov15, Wechs2019}.
 However, working from first principles, this only holds for the entire, one-shot process.
 Even assuming exchangeability, our current result \emph{does not} guarantee that a causally separable process can be written as a mixture of i.i.d.\ causally separable ones, and it is a compelling open question whether such an extension holds.